T-Bunckenburg93/nebData/docs/averageFleet.md

 | OSP                | 538 | 0.5274    |

+Doing a Chi Squared test, which for non stats people evaluates the likelihood that the the factions are balanced (aka the win rate should be exactly or close to 50:50), the p value is 0.0795

+Convention would be to reject the p value if it is under 0.05, or 5%.
+We're above this, but not by much,

-Pretty even, but a slight lean towards OSP.
-I have a few thoughts around this, mainly that most newer players start with ANS, so that could lead to the reason why ANS is slightly lower.
-By the time players get to OSP, they are comfortable with jamming, scouting etc..
+While there is a slight lean towards OSP, I think the primary reason is that most newer players start with ANS as the tutorial is ANS focused, so that could lead to the reason why ANS is slightly lower.
+By the time players get to OSP, they are comfortable with jamming, scouting and so on and don't bring lose the game in the fleet editor.

+On that, there seems to be a common theme amongst new players to put all the points in a fancy battleship.
+This is much easier to do as ANS with the Solomon hull, while there isn't the same type of build equivilent (I don't think) as OSP.
+Putting 3000 points into an Ocello or a Line ship is quite hard, and I've often seen a brave but foolhardy ANS player charge their battleship into the center of pillars with no support and lose it to missiles.

+*Note that this is my perspective from my experience and ~320 hours.
+Yours might be different.
+I would love to hear it!*

+## To Conclude

+While this post isn't the most meaning or interesting as I would like it to be, I've taken a look at what the average game of Neb looks like.
+I've also set up all the stuff around putting this up on the web, parsed the data and played a bit of Nebulous, and I wanted something to show for it.

+I've got what I think is jucier, and more interesting to the average Neb Player coming soon, but its a bit unpolished and